shreyassanthu77/webview_dart/README.md

 ## API Reference

 #### Create Window
-creates a new webview instance that can be run
+Creates a new webview instance.
+If debug true - developer tools will be enabled (if the platform supports them).
+Depending on the platform, a GtkWindow, NSWindow or HWND is used

 ```dart
   final webview = new Webview(true)